-If you were to ask anyone who has ever achieved any significant level of success in life, how they did it, if they are completely honest with you they will admit that they did not do it alone.
+Ask anyone who has ever achieved any significant level of success in life how they did it.
+If they are completely honest with you they will admit that they did not do it alone.
 They had people in their life who guided, directed, advised, motivated, pushed, pulled and encouraged them every step of the way.

 HOPE for Prisoners provides comprehensive solutions to meet the needs of men and women returning from prison to our local community.
 A key component of that solution is our Mentoring Program.
-Mentoring has become an increasingly successful way of providing much needed levels of support for the returning ex-offender.
-Our experience when working with this segment of our population has been that the majority of people really do want to change but have no idea how to do it.
+Mentoring has become an increasingly successful way of providing much-needed levels of support for ex-offenders.
+Our experience when working with this segment of our population has been that the majority of people really do want to change, but have no idea how to do it.
 Mentors help them to bridge that gap.

-With nearly 6,000 men and women being released each year in Nevada, we have only scratched the surface of the impact that can be made in our great state.
+With nearly 6,000 men and women being released each year in Nevada, we have only scratched the surface of the difference we can make in our great state.
 Our goal is to increase our team of trained, dedicated, committed mentors to an army of well over 300 by the end of 2015.
-Our strategy for doing that?
+How?
+Through increased partnerships and dedicated people like you.

-We would like to extend you a special invitation to be a part of it all.
-If you or someone you know has a heart for helping other people and are willing to be trained and equipped with effective strategies for providing quality mentoring to men, women and young adults in our community, we need your help.
+We would like to extend a special invitation to you to be a part of it all.
+If you or someone you know has a heart for helping other people and is willing to be trained and equipped with effective strategies for providing quality mentoring to men, women and young adults in our community, we need your help.

 Dates and times of training are as follows:

-At the end of the training you will become a HOPE for Prisoners certified Reentry Mentor and will be provided with material to assist you as you are matched up with a graduate from our program.
+At the end of the training, you will become a HOPE for Prisoners Certified Reentry Mentor and will be provided with materials to assist you as you are matched up with a graduate from our program.